You are here

 - is being prescribed ‘off-label’ on a private prescription by medical practitioners to treat conditions other than those approved by the TGA.

-You can read more about Ozempic in the Consumer Medicine Information- external site.
+You can read more about Ozempic in the Consumer Medicine Information.

 The worldwide shortage of semaglutide started to affect Australia in early 2022 when Novo Nordisk couldn’t supply enough Ozempic to meet an unexpected increase in demand due to off-label prescribing for weight loss.

 Making Ozempic involves a complex process to produce semaglutide using specialised equipment in a unique manufacturing setting.
-This means that re-establishing supply for a global shortage will take some time.
+This means that re-establishing supply for a global shortage is taking some time.

 Why the TGA can’t stop off-label prescribing